List of films considered the worst: Parting Shots (1999)

 The British black comedy Parting Shots was the last film directed by Michael Winner.
-It starred rock musician Chris Rea as a man who, told he has only six months to live, begins murdering people who have wronged him.
+It starred rock musician Chris Rea as a man who, after being told he has only six months to live, begins murdering people who have wronged him.
 Andrew Collins took a very negative view of the film: "Parting Shots ... is going to set the course of British film-making back 20 years.
 It is not only the worst British film produced in this country since Carry On Emmannuelle (quite a feat in itself), it is a thoroughbred contender for the crown of Worst Film Ever Made."
 In an interview about the film, Charlotte O'Sullivan, the Independent's film editor, claimed Parting Shots was "the worst film I've ever seen".
-O'Sullivan also criticised it for glorifying vigilantism: "It's Michael Winner and you know, he doesn't have any sense of irony.
+O'Sullivan also criticized it for glorifying vigilantism: "It's Michael Winner and you know, he doesn't have any sense of irony.
 He seems to be saying it is okay to go and kill people."
 The journalist Miles Kington later claimed "Parting Shots ... was directed by Michael Winner and despite the glittering cast, was possibly the worst film ever made."
 I. Q. Hunter listed Parting Shots as one of the candidates for "the Worst British film ever made".
 Parting Shots was also featured in a poll of Empire magazine readers' "50 Worst Movies Ever" poll.